 - E4.1 Atmospheric pollution is a widespread issue, with background air quality heavily influenced by large point-source emitters including transboundary sources.
 Local pollutant sources are expected to affect Ashdown Forest, particularly in relation to habitats of the SAC, and especially from road traffic emissions.
-The Consultation Draft District Plan cannot feasibly influence causes of background pollution such as large point sources but, through its distribution of development and sustainable transport measures, will affect the way in which locally emitted pollutants reach the site. - E4.2 The habitats qualifying for protection within Ashdown Forest SAC, and which are sensitive to air pollution, are European dry heaths and North Atlantic wet heaths.
+The Revised Draft District Plan cannot feasibly influence causes of background pollution such as large point sources but, through its distribution of development and sustainable transport measures, will affect the way in which locally emitted pollutants reach the site. - E4.2 The habitats qualifying for protection within Ashdown Forest SAC, and which are sensitive to air pollution, are European dry heaths and North Atlantic wet heaths.
 The main pollutant effects of interest are acid deposition and eutrophication by nitrogen deposition.
-The critical load or level (the level below which harm to habitats and species is not thought to occur) for each of these pollutant classes is already exceeded in parts of Ashdown Forest.
+The critical load or level (the level below which harm to habitats and species is not thought to occur) for each of these pollutant classes is already exceeded in parts of Ashdown Forest. - E4.3 Additional sources of these pollutants generated as a result of proposals in the District Plan should be avoided or mitigated to prevent additional adverse effects on ecological integrity, while it would be beneficial to explore opportunities to improve baseline conditions.

-- E4.3 Additional sources of these pollutants generated as a result of proposals in the District Plan should be avoided or mitigated to prevent additional adverse effects on ecological integrity, while it would be beneficial to explore opportunities to improve baseline conditions. - E4.4 The Design Manual for Roads and Bridges (DMRB; Highways Agency, 2007) provides guidance on assessment of the impact that road projects may have on local air quality.
+- E4.4 The Design Manual for Roads and Bridges (DMRB; Highways Agency, 2007) provides guidance on assessment of the impact that road projects may have on local air quality.
 Specific provision is made in relation to sites designated under the Habitats Directive.
 In this instance the assessment is in relation to existing, as opposed to new roads, however the guidance clarifies that 'where appropriate, the advice may be applied to existing roads'.
 In accordance with this guidance, and with agreement from Natural England, the HRA examines whether there is a likely significant effect using the DMRB guidance.
-The criteria for defining such an effect include where: - Daily traffic flows will change by 1,000 or more movements a day; or - ▶ Heavy Duty Vehicle flows will change by 200 or more movements a day. - E4.5 The number of homes to be included in the assessment is derived from the plan's housing strategy, but does not include dwellings that have already been built because these will already be included in baseline traffic flow data.
-Mid Sussex District Council is working with West Sussex County Council to estimate the increase in traffic flow along key roads within 200m of Ashdown Forest as a result of proposals within the Consultation Draft District Plan. - E4.6 The Consultation Draft District Plan contains measures to promote sustainable transport over the plan period, including measures relating to existing development, and additional actions to assess and manage air pollution.
+The criteria for defining such an effect include where: - > Daily traffic flows will change by 1,000 or more movements a day; or - Heavy Duty Vehicle flows will change by 200 or more movements a day. - E4.5 Mid Sussex District Council commissioned Amey Transport Consultants to carry out the Mid Sussex Transport Study (May 2012) in order to assess and understand the transport impacts of its policies and proposals in the Revised Draft District Plan.
+The draft findings show that the maximum two-way AADT flow increase on A275 in 2021, will be 179 vehicles in the scenario without remedial transport interventions and 100 vehicles with transport interventions.
+Similarly the maximum two way AADT flow on A275 in 2031 will be 417 vehicles (without remedial transport interventions) and 358 (with transport interventions).
+The interventions are described in the Transport Study. - E4.6 The Revised Draft District Plan contains measures to promote sustainable transport over the plan period, including measures relating to existing development, and additional actions to assess and manage air pollution.
 These are intended to improve the overall sustainability of the district and will also reduce the traffic emissions from proposed development, including along roads passing through or close to Ashdown Forest.
 The measures include: